 The Glastonbury Public Schools as a matter of policy provides educational opportunities without regard to race, creed, color, national origin, religion, gender, sexual orientation, gender identity or expression, marital status, veteran status, disability, or age.
-In addition, the Glastonbury Board of Education does not permit or condone discrimination based on race, creed, color, national origin, religion, marital status, veteran status, gender, sexual orientation, gender identity or expression, disability, or age in employment matters or assignment in programs or services provided.
+In addition, the Glastonbury Board of Education does not permit or condone discrimination based on race, creed, color, national origin, religion, marital status, veteran status, civil air patrol status, gender, sexual orientation, gender identity or expression, disability, or age in employment matters or assignment in programs or services provided.
 The compliance officers for the Glastonbury Public Schools have the responsibility to monitor compliance with this policy.

 Glastonbury Public Schools Compliance Officers